 This makes them sensitive to abrupt flashes.
 Any subtle light in your kitchen or dining room reflecting off the foil may cast the light directly into a rat’s eyes.

-This stresses the eyes, which will cause the rat to keep a safe distance.
-Once it learns how to ignore this or approach it from a different angle, it’ll be unafraid of aluminum foil, especially if it contains food.
+This stresses the eyes, causing the rat to keep a safe distance.
+Once it learns to ignore this or approach aluminum foil from a different angle, it’ll be unafraid, especially if it contains food.

 Loud